StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 ### AWS IAM

 If you use AWS S3 as storage or AWS Glue as metastore, choose your suitable authentication method and make the required preparations to ensure that your StarRocks cluster can access the related AWS cloud resources.
-For more information, see [Preparation for authentication in AWS IAM](../../integrations/authenticate_to_aws_resources.md#preparations).
+For more information, see [Authenticate to AWS resources - Preparations](../../integrations/authenticate_to_aws_resources.md#preparations).

 ### HDFS